kozlice/angular2-webpack-boilerplate/README.md

-# An opinionated Angular 2 + Webpack boilerplate
+# An Angular 2 + Webpack boilerplate with examples

-**Work in progress.** This kit is not created for learning purposes, but rather as a base for my own upcoming projects.
-I'm not sure that world needs _yet another_ Angular 2 + webpack boilerplate, but initially it was shared as a solution for [TypeScript code coverage issue](https://github.com/AngularClass/angular2-webpack-starter/issues/178).

-Feel free to create issues and PRs, though, if you know how to do this thing better.

-### What's inside

-Angular 2 example application (examples for components, HTTP, forms, routing are yet to come - most likely when Angular 2 is out of RC state).
+Angular 2 application with some examples (currently only HTTP service and component).
+Please, feel free to create issues and PRs.

-Templates and stylesheets are embedded into JS bundle.
-I chose SASS for styling.
+Templates and stylesheets are embedded into JS bundle with help of [angular2-template-loader](https://github.com/TheLarkInn/angular2-template-loader).
+SASS/SCSS is used for styling.

 `index.html` is generated using [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).
-Some popular analytics/metrics are yet to be added there (e.g. Google Analytics or New Relic).

 Hot module replacement is not provided here.
 Possibly I'll add it later.
 Same goes for service workers.